 Before you file a formal complaint with CPSA, consider talking to your physician first about your concerns.
 Often, an apology or explanation is all that’s needed.
-If your attempt to do so is unsuccessful, please call a CPSA patient advocate at 1-800-661-4689 (toll-free in Canada) or 780-423-4764.
-A patient advocate will explain our complaints process and how it applies to your unique situation.
+If your attempt to do so is unsuccessful, please call a CPSA complaint navigator at 1-800-661-4689 (toll-free in Canada) or 780-423-4764.
+A complaint navigator will explain our complaints process and how it applies to your unique situation.

 Will I be financially compensated if my complaint is upheld?

 No. If you are looking for financial compensation you should obtain legal advice.

 Will the physician know I'm making a complaint?